rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 -   realist
 -   Poincar&#233;, Worrall, Ladyman, Psillos
--   Contrast with Bueno's Structural Empiricism
+-   Contrast with Bueno's structural empiricism

 Science has identified real patterns, relationships, and structures (at least within a regime) in nature.